erik-perri/m2-event-log/README.md

     'group' => 'admin',
     'message' => 'Banner {banner} {action}.',
     'context' => [
+        'banner' => [
-        'banner' => $banner->getName(),
+            'text' => $banner->getName(),
-        'banner-id' => $banner->getId(),
+            'id' => $banner->getId(),
+        ],
         'action' => $banner->isObjectNew() ? 'created' : 'modified',
     ],
 ]);
 ```

 Placeholders are used in the message for translatability (not yet implemented).
-The
-`banner-id` context value above would not be used unless a placeholder handler is
+When the processor encounters an array as the placeholder value it will use the `text` array value for
+the replace text.
+In the above example only the banner name will be displayed in the log unless a
-created that makes use of it since `{banner-id}` is not included in the message.
+custom handler is created to make use of the `id` field.

-See [custom-placeholders](.docs/custom-placeholders.md) for a placeholder handler
+See [custom-placeholders](.docs/custom-placeholders.md) for a placeholder handler example.
-example.

 *Your code should not rely on Event Log plugin code to add events or it will fail if the Event Log
 plugin is removed or disabled.
 For that reason you should always call the generic Magento 2 event